DVPE-cloud/dvpe-helm/charts/dvpe-deployment-gloo/README.md

                   namespace: gloo-system
 ```

-For user interfaces services an additional `VirtualService` is generated to provide a HTTP to HTTPS redirect for user
+For user interface services and services which provide a [Swagger](https://swagger.io/) API documentation an additional
+`VirtualService` is generated to provide a HTTP to HTTPS redirect for user convenience.
+This is done for all services
-convenience.
-This is done for all services which have a `gloo.virtualservice.spec.virtualHost.routes.callbackUrlPath`
+which have either a `gloo.virtualservice.spec.virtualHost.routes.callbackUrlPath` value set or the
+`gloo.virtualservice.spec.virtualHost.routes.swagger.enabled` switched on.
-value set - this value is related to the OAuth flow with the IDP and thus a good indicator for an user interfaces service.
+The first value is related to the OAuth flow with the IDP and thus a good indicator for an user interfaces service.
+The second one switches on routing for the Swagger API documentation indicating the service to provide an according UI.
+>**Note:**\
+>For Swagger API documentation this redirect is limited to the paths given as `gloo.virtualservice.spec.virtualHost.routes.swagger.path` and
+>`gloo.virtualservice.spec.virtualHost.routes.swagger.alternativePath`.

 ## Chart Configuration Parameters